joachifm/cl-webkit/README.md

 and slot accessors wherever possible.
 For documentation on how to use the WebKit2 API, please refer to the C API documentation.
+Generally, the binding will not maintain backwards compatibility with older versions of WebKit2, preferring instead to closely follow the newest version readily available on mainstream distributions.

 ## Status
 [![Build Status](https://travis-ci.org/joachifm/cl-webkit.svg?branch=master)](https://travis-ci.org/joachifm/cl-webkit)